Caring for Dental Implants

 Dental implants have transformed how we approach missing teeth replacement, offering a durable and aesthetically pleasing solution for decades.
-In fact, with proper care, dental implants have a success rate of over 95% and can last for more than 25 years.
-This longevity highlights the advancements in dental technology and emphasizes the importance of diligent aftercare.
+With proper care, dental implants have a success rate of over 95% and can last for more than 25 years.
+This longevity highlights advancements in dental technology and emphasizes the importance of diligent aftercare.

-Caring for dental implants properly ensures they offer long-lasting functionality.
-The following tips can help you clean and maintain your dental implants to prevent post-op complications and keep your new smile looking bright and healthy.
+Properly caring for dental implants ensures lasting functionality.
+These tips can help you clean and maintain your dental implants, preventing complications and keeping your smile bright and healthy.

 1. Daily Brushing and Flossing

-Use a soft-bristled toothbrush to clean your teeth and the implant at least twice daily.
+Use a soft-bristled toothbrush to clean your teeth and implants at least twice daily.
 Brush gently around and under the implant crown to remove plaque and food debris.
 Consider using an interdental brush or an electric toothbrush for more effective cleaning.

-Flossing is also essential to your dental implant care routine.
-Use unwaxed tape or implant-specific floss to clean around the implants, under the gum line, and between your teeth once a day.
-Special floss types, such as floss with a stiff end, floss threaders, or a WaterPik, can help clean around the implants more effectively.
+Flossing is also essential.
+Use unwaxed tape or implant-specific floss daily to clean around implants, under the gum line, and between teeth.
+Special floss like stiff-ended floss, floss threaders, or a WaterPik can help effectively clean implants.

 2. Use of Low-Abrasive Toothpaste

-Choose a toothpaste that’s gentle on your implant crown to prevent scratches.
-These micro-grooves let bacteria stick more efficiently and allow food and beverage stains to seep in, causing discoloration.
-Also, avoid toothpaste with baking soda, stain removers, or those made for smokers since they’re too harsh.
+Choose a toothpaste gentle on your implant crowns to prevent scratches.
+Micro-grooves created by abrasive toothpaste allow bacteria to adhere, causing discoloration.
+Avoid toothpaste containing baking soda, stain removers, or those formulated for smokers, as these are too harsh.

 3. Avoid Hard and Sticky Foods